zawnk/rstlouisbluesdiscord/content/info/channels/spam/index.md

 In addition to that, if you're having a longer off-topic conversation or engaging in some good ole banter with other users you should use this channel.
 Please be respectful and just use this channel in this case.

-This is also the only channel in which you can share your memes and other images as it is the only channel that allows file attachments.
+This is also the only channel in which you can spam your memes and other images.

 **Important note**: Even though the channel is marked as NSFW, no actual content that is against the [Golden Rule](../../rules/#dont-be-a-jerk) can be shared in here.
 This includes but is not limited to 18+, sexist, political or racist content.
 Failure to follow this simple rule will result in [a ban](../../rules/#consequences).